RaiderHQ/ruby_raider/README.md

 * Gerating a Selenium with both Cucumber and Rspec framework
 * Gerating a Watir with both Cucumber and Rspec framework
-* Generating an Appium project with Rspec on IOS
+* Generating an Appium project with Rspec and Cucumber on IOS

 This works in all the platforms (Tested on Mac OS, Linux and Windows)